Women in the driving seat - Mary Chinery-Hesse, Jean Mensa take charge

 Her first post at the United Nations was that of Resident Coordinator of the UN Systems and Resident Representative of the United Nations Development Programme, serving in New York, Sierra Leone, Tanzania, the Seychelles and Uganda.
 She was the first ever African woman to be appointed to that position.

-She was then appointed as the first ever woman Deputy Director-General of the International Labour Organisation (ILO), after 70 years of the founding of that UN agency, a position with the rank of
+She was then appointed as the first ever woman Deputy Director-General of the International Labour Organisation (ILO), after 70 years of the founding of that UN agency, a position with the rank of of the UN.
+Again, this gave her the distinction of being the first African woman to attain a position of in the history of the United Nations.

 She also served as Chairperson of the UN’s Consultative Committee on Programme and Operational Questions for several years, and was as well the Chairperson of the Commonwealth Expert Group of Eminent Persons on Structural Adjustment and Women, which produced the landmark Report, “Engendering Adjustment”.